 Bonus: Self-kindness

-While we’re on the topic of free acts of kindness, it would be rude to exclude ourselves.
-Here are three ways to repay yourself for your kindness by focussing on your own wellbeing:
+While we’re on the topic of free acts of kindness, it would be rude to exclude ourselves, especially since self-kindness is linked to lower stress and better resilience.
+Here are three ways to show a little kindness to yourself by focusing on your own wellbeing:

 Call, text, email or web chat FamilyLine